fgauna12/fgauna12.github.io/_posts/2019-11-30-productionless-kubernetes.md

 hidden: false
 comments: false
 ---
 So I found out about greenfield project being developed on Kubernetes.
 It was a sizable project with microservices and the likes.
-It has been in development for over a year.
+It has been in development for **a year.**

 <!--more-->

-> They haven't deployed to production and they won't for the near future.
+> They haven't deployed to production

+... and they won't for the near future.

 Why?
 Because it's not done.
 Because the business is scared to release it.